 Devanadi Yoga is a GREEN Yoga Studio, certified by the Green Yoga Association, and is the first yoga studio in Minnesota to belong!
 In our present space, we are living eco-smartly by using non-VOC paint, turning the thermostat down each night to 55 degrees (the space luckily heats up quickly), opening the windows as opposed to using A/C (don’t worry – we do have A/C if needed!), purchasing eco-friendly yoga props and paper products, encouraging students to use our website for info rather than print off paper-wasting flyers & schedules, purchasing from local vendors and walking to their establishments, recycling bottles and paper, donating money from our community events (our Holiday Kirtan racked in several hundred dollars a well as many cans of food for local food charities!) to local eco-friendly non-profits, and more to come.
 Contact us to learn more about how you can help.

-Devanadi Yoga Studio aims to serve the local Linden Hills community in Minneapolis, as well as all lovers of traditional yoga from all parts of the Twin Cities and around.
-We encourage people from all walks of life to our studio and believe that yoga is for everybody.
+Devanadi School of Yoga and Wellness aims to serve the local Linden Hills community in Minneapolis, as well as all lovers of traditional yoga from all parts of the Twin Cities and around.
+We encourage people from all walks of life to our school and believe that yoga is for everybody.
 We encourage and honor sustainable practices of transportation to class such as public transportation, biking and walking.
-Although we are a yoga studio first, our mission is to help cultivate a sanctuary for like-minded individuals to gather for wellness, spirituality and community.
+Although we are a yoga school first, our mission is to help cultivate a sanctuary for like-minded individuals to gather for wellness, spirituality and community.
 Check out our Community Page to learn more about upcoming events, volunteer opportunites and more.

 Devanadi In the Press